Breaking ground at the future site of St Nicholas Early Education Branxton

 St Nicholas Early Education’s expansion in the Upper Hunter is set to take-off, with construction commencing in Branxton next week and other centres soon to follow.

-A purpose built, state-of-the-art early education facility is set to open in Branxton in 2020, licensed to provide care and education for up to 104 children, between the ages up to five years.
+A purpose built, state-of-the-art early education facility is set to open in Branxton in 2020, licensed to provide care and education for up to 104 children, between the ages 0 - 5 years.

-They were joined by Ray Bowen, the Diocese’s Head of Property, and Kurt Daley, Construction Manager, who’ve helped pave the way for the exciting development.
+They were joined by Ray Bowen, the Diocese’s Head of Property, and Kurt Daley, Construction Manager, who have helped pave the way for the exciting development.